United Kingdom Primary and Secondary Academic Preparation

 Source: OECD, PISA 2023 Database, Table I.B1.5.38 and Table I.B1.5.39

 The mean, 90th, and 10th percentile scores in science have experienced slight fluctuations in the UK in the last decade.
 Scores have decreased 6-29 points from 2012 to 2022.
 A couple of the greatest changes are found in 10th percentile scores, with girls experiencing a drop of 14 points from 2012 (379) to 2022 (365) and boys experiencing a drop of 29 points from 2012 (390) to 2022 (361).
-In 2022, girls (365) outperformed boys (363) in 10th percentile scores.
+The gender gap remained the same, 13 points in favor of boys, in 90th percentile scores in the last 20 years.
+The gender gap, in favor of boys, is closer when looking at mean scores in 2022 (8 points) than 2012 (13 points).
+In 2012, girls scored 11 points lower than boys in 10th percentile scores.
+However, girls have scored equally or ahead of boys since then and, in 2022, girls outperformed boys by 4 points.

 PISA 90th Percentile, Mean, and 10th Percentile Scores in the UK in Science by Gender in 2012-2022